Times Beach, Missouri: Double disaster

 In 1972, Times Beach hired Bliss to oil its 23 miles of dirt roads (due to lack of funding, Times Beach was unable to pave its roads).
 For $2,400, Bliss sprayed approximately 160,000 gallons of waste oil in Times Beach over a period of four years.
 The release of the leaked EPA document in 1982 was the first time that Times Beach had learned of its contamination.
 Residents felt betrayed and publicly criticized the EPA for not informing them of the toxic hazards around their homes.
-Since Times Beach had the largest population out of the listed sites, Times Beach became the subject of national media and attention.
+Since Times Beach had the largest population out of the listed sites, it logically became the subject of national media attention.

-With pressure from the public, the EPA soon began investigation in Times Beach.
+With pressure from the public, the EPA soon began an investigation of Times Beach.
 Soil sampling was fortuitously completed on December 3, 1982, a day before Times Beach suffered its worst flood in history when the Meramec River breached its banks and rose over 14 feet above flood stage.
 The residents of Times Beach were evacuated, and by the time the waters began to recede, the EPA had concluded its analysis.
 Results revealed dioxin concentrations as high as 0.3 ppm along the town's entire network of roads.